Qarawat Bani Hassan

-Qarawat Bani Hassan (قراوة بني حسان) is a Palestinian town in the Salfit Governorate of the State of Palestine, located thirty kilometers southwest of Nablus and 8 kilometers northwest of Salfit in the northern West Bank.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 3,801 in 2007.
+Qarawat Bani Hassan (قراوة بني حسان) is a Palestinian town in the Salfit Governorate of the state of Palestine, 30 kilometers southwest of Nablus and 8 kilometers northwest of Salfit in the northern West Bank.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 5,513 in 2017.

 Its total land area is 9,684 dunams, of which 507 dunams is built-up area.
 Since the 1995 Interim Agreement on the West Bank and the Gaza Strip, 10.7% of its municipal jurisdiction is under the civil administration of the Palestinian National Authority and the security of Israel, while 89.2% is under complete Israeli control.